-- Read the Aerial Lift Safety Program. - Complete the Daily Pre-Use Inspection Checklist before operating any aerial lift. - At least annually review the procedures outlined in Section 6.0 of this document. - Observe the operation of the aerial lift, and report unsafe practices to your supervisor.
+- Read the Aerial Lift Safety Program. - Complete the Daily Pre-Use Inspection Checklist before operating any aerial lift. - At least annually review the procedures outlined in this document. - Observe the operation of the aerial lift, and report unsafe practices to your supervisor.

-6.4 Occupational Health and Safety Coordinator
+Environmental Health and Safety